AlexETay7/M4.2-Lab/README.md

 # web-dev-starter

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+This is a simple HTML + CSS website to demonstrate the power of CSS.

 ## Getting Started